What Are Google Ads Keyword Match Types & How To Use Them?

 How to Maximize Using Keyword Match Types

 You’re already planning to use keyword match types for your Google Ads.
-Maybe not too fast — incorrect usage of keyword match types is a common issue with many advertisers.
+Maybe not too fast—incorrect keyword match type usage is a common issue with many advertisers.

 Here are some tips on how to use all the Google Ads keyword match types, so you’ll know you’re not wasting any ad spend.